A Security Officer Salary Guide for Employers in 2024

 1. Geographic location

 Salaries tend to be higher in areas with a higher cost of living.
-Cities like New York or San Francisco will require more competitive wages to attract and retain qualified guards compared to rural areas.
+Cities like New York or San Francisco will require more competitive wages to attract and retain qualified officers compared to rural areas.

 2. Experience level